geomagpy/MARTAS/README.md

 ### 4.8.
 Using MARTAS to publish geomagnetic data on INTERMAGNET

 MARTAS can be used to transfer geomagnetic data to the MQTT receivers of INTERMAGNET directly.
-This service is hosted at BGS and an overview can be found [here]().
-MQTT real-time data transport is supported (1) for MagPY databases continuously filled by MARCOS jobs (ideal way if you use MARTAS/MagPy for data production) and also (2) by periodically accessing local data files and transforming them into delivery packages (if you are using traditional data production methods and just want to deliver data quickly and secure).
+The MQTT service is hosted at BGS and an overview can be found [here](https://github.com/INTERMAGNET/wg-www-gins-data-formats/tree/master/ImagMQTT).
+MARTAS supports an INTERMAGNET style MQTT real-time data transport for (1) for MagPY databases continuously filled by MARCOS jobs (ideal way if you use MARTAS/MagPy for data production) and (2) by periodically accessing local data files, which are readable by MagPy.
+This applies to basically all data formats used in geomagnetism.
+File contents are transformed into delivery packages.
 This is done by implementing a virtual sensor in sensors.cfg pointing either to a database or a file-directory.
 Both ways are described in detail below.
 Setting up such data delivery is very simple and quickly accomplished.
-Section 4.8.1 will summarize the all steps required to setup and configure data delivery to the BGS.
+Section 4.8.1 will summarize all steps required to setup and configure data delivery to the BGS.
 Section 4.8.2 will outline specific virtual sensor details for database usage, 4.8.3 will describe the usage of a file directory structure.